 In the case of cleared options, in order to secure the obligation to deliver the underlying asset in the case of a call option, the writer of a call option is required to deposit in escrow the underlying asset or other assets in accordance with the rules of the Options Clearing Corporation (the "OCC"), a clearing agency created to interpose itself between buyers and sellers of options.
 The OCC assumes the other side of every purchase and sale transaction on an exchange and, by doing so, guarantees performance by the other side of the transaction.
 Pursuant to relevant regulatory requirements, the Funds are required to agree in writing to be bound by the rules of the OCC.
 When writing call options on an asset, a Fund may cover its position by owning the underlying asset on which the option is written.
 Alternatively, the Fund may cover its position by owning a call option on the underlying asset, on a share-for-share basis, which is deliverable under the option contract at a price no higher than the exercise price of the call option written by the Fund or, if higher, by owning such call option and depositing and segregating cash or liquid instruments equal in value to the difference between the two exercise prices.
 In addition, a Fund may cover its position by segregating cash or liquid instruments equal in value to the exercise price of the call option written by the Fund.
 When a Fund writes a put option, the Fund will segregate with its custodian bank cash or liquid instruments having a value equal to the exercise value of the option.
-The principal reason for a Fund to write call option on assets held by the Fund is to attempt to realize, through the receipt of premiums, a greater return than would be realized on the underlying assets alone.
+The principal reason for a Fund to write call options on assets held by the Fund is to attempt to realize, through the receipt of premiums, a greater return than would be realized on the underlying assets alone.

 If a Fund that writes an option wishes to terminate the Fund's obligation, the Fund may effect a "closing purchase transaction."
 The Fund accomplishes this by buying an option of the same series as the option previously written by the Fund.
 The effect of the purchase is that the writer's position will be canceled by the OCC.
 However, a writer may not effect a closing purchase transaction after the writer has been notified of the exercise of an option.
-Likewise, a Fund that is the holder of an option may liquidate its position by effecting a "closing sale transaction."
+Likewise, a Fund which is the holder of an option may liquidate its position by effecting a "closing sale transaction."
 The Fund accomplishes this by selling an option of the same series as the option previously purchased by the Fund.
-There is no guarantee that either a closing purchase or a closing sale transaction can be affected.
+There is no guarantee that either a closing purchase or a closing sale transaction can be effected.
 If any call or put option is not exercised or sold, the option will become worthless on its expiration date.
-A Fund will realize a gain (or a loss) on a closing purchase the call or put option to close the transaction is less (or greater) than the premium, less commission costs, received by the Fund on the sale of the call or the put option.
-The Fund also will realize a gain if a call or put option that the Fund has written lapses unexercised, because the Fund would retain the premium.
+A Fund will realize a gain (or a loss) on a closing purchase transaction with respect to a call or a put option previously written by the Fund if the premium, plus commission costs, paid by the Fund to purchase the call or put option to close the transaction is less (or greater) than the premium, less commission costs, received by the Fund on the sale of the call or the put option.
+The Fund also will realize a gain if a call or put option which the Fund has written lapses unexercised, because the Fund would retain the premium.